code-with-raiden/streamlit_qr/README.md

 # QR Code Generator 🧾

 A simple and fast QR code generator built with [Streamlit](https://streamlit.io/).
-Enter any text or URL, and instantly generate a downloadable QR code image!
+Enter any URL, and instantly generate a downloadable QR code image!

 🚀 **Live App**: [Click here to try it out!](https://appqr-tzxf9hskqjpbziewbbcjnq.streamlit.app/)